Tuesday, June 3, 2025

 Excerpt:

 I was sifting powdered sugar over a just-cooled apple strudel when my husband called from county jail.
-Leaning over the tiny kitchen table in my tiny new apartment above the cafĂ© where I worked, I was imagining myself with my apron-covered hip propped against a gleaming stainless steel table, putting the finishing touches on a last-minute order that had come in through my bakery’s website.
-Back and forth with the sifter
+Leaning over the tiny kitchen table in my tiny new apartment above the café where I worked, I was imagining myself with my apron-covered hip propped against a gleaming stainless steel table, putting the finishing touches on a last-minute order that had come in through my bakery’s website.
+Back and forth with the sifter… downy, white flakes danced around each other as they floated and settled into their resting places.

 B-r-r-r-r-r-t